RaulDiodiu/rap-handson-travel-docs/part6/README.md

 ![alt](images/image6_8.png)

 Let's preview the just generated SAP Fiori List report app, by right clicking on the *webapp* folder and using the option *Preview Application*.
+Then, select the `start` option and press enter.

 ![alt](images/image6_9.png)